newrelic/k8s-agents-operator/config/README.md

 ## Structure

-The `kustomize` folder contains the Kustomize resources that are used to assemble the operator's deployment units for testing
+The `config` folder contains the Kustomize resources that are used to assemble the operator's deployment units for testing

 ```
 .